 Another feature this lovely farm stall offers is a book exchange.
 People from the surrounding towns donate their almost new books, in order to raise funds for stray animal sterilization.
 You can pick up a brilliant book for almost nothing at all and be confident in the knowledge that your R10 has helped the local animals.

 But you don’t visit a farm stall without intending to eat and, you will definitely eat here.
 Whether you have popped in at around breakfast time and you manage to secure one of the last breakfast croissants or you’re there for some home-made quiche, you will be spoiled for choice when you try to choose from the menu.
 Belinda grows her own salad leaves while a neighbour grows the best tomatoes in this little town.
 Another neighbour has a flock of hens while another whips up bottles of delicious jams and preserves.
 Everyone supports everyone seems to be the motto in Hopefield and helps the town to thrive.

 I could go into the complexities of what happens when the harvest isn’t fruitful and tell you how that affects the Moose Farm Stall menu but it isn’t really necessary.
 At the end of the day, you need to experience it for yourself.

 The next time you are on your way to see the spring flowers on the West Coast or even if you plan to visit Hopefield for the annual Fynbos Festival at the end of August, make a plan to visit the Moose Farm Stall and experience small town living at its best.

-Moose Farm Stall in Hopefield on the West Coast Way Scenic Route
+Moose Farm Stall in Hopefield on the West Coast Way Tractor Route